sap-tutorials/Tutorials/tutorials/btp-app-kyma-launchpad-service-setup/btp-app-kyma-launchpad-service-setup.md

         ...
     ```

-     You've already configured the same destination ([Add Deployment Config for HTML5 Applications](#add-deployment-config-for-html5-applications)) and cloud service ([Change Cloud Service](#change-cloud-service)) values for your SAP Fiori applications, so with this step the configurations are also reflected in the `values.yaml` file.

-     The backend destination configuration creates a destination with the name `cpapp-srv` pointing to the URL for your CAP service `srv`.
+     The `backendDestinations` configuration creates a destination with the name `cpapp-srv` that points to the URL for your CAP service `srv`.
+     With this step we're reflecting in the `values.yaml` file the configurations you already did for:

+     - Destination `cpapp-srv` for the Risks application, done in `Step 5: Add SAP Fiori elements Risks application`.
+     - Destination `cpapp-srv` for the Mitigations application, done in `Step 6: Add SAP Fiori elements Mitigations application`.
+     - Cloud service for both applications, done  `Step 7: Change Cloud Service`.

 [DONE]
 [ACCORDION-END]
 ---
 [ACCORDION-BEGIN [Step 11: ](Redeploy your application)]
-You can redeploy your application:
+Run the deploy command again:

 ```Shell/Bash
 helm upgrade cpapp ./chart --install